mttaherpoor/course-recommender/README.md

-Here’s a solid `README.md` you can directly paste into your repo.
-It’s written for clarity, recruiters, and anyone who wants to understand or reuse your code.

----

 # 📚 Course Recommender (git.ir)

 A simple course recommendation system that helps users find the most relevant and best-matching courses available on **git.ir** based on their preferences and data-driven logic.